agersant/polaris/docs/CONFIGURATION.md

 ## Format

 The configuration file uses the [TOML](https://toml.io/) format.
-Everything in the configuration file is optional and may be ommitted (unless mentioned otherwise).
+Everything in the configuration file is optional and may be omitted (unless mentioned otherwise).

 ```toml
 # Regular expression used to identify album art in files adjacent to an audio file